cocode/BasicTestSuite/README.md

 * [BasicTestSuite](https://github.com/cocode/BasicTestSuite) - A test suite of BASIC Programs
 * [TrekBot](https://github.com/cocode/TrekBot) - A tool to exercise the superstartrek program

-The Basic Test Suite  is used by TrekBasic, TrekBasicJ and BasicRS, three versions of BASIC that we have implemental.
-All of those projects are committed to supporting exactly the same langauge, and this suite is used to verify that.
+All versions are intended to by byte-by-byte compatible, but are not there yet - but they are close.
+TrekBot and BasicTestSuite are part of the plan to verify full compatibility.

 Test runners (in Python, Java and Rust) simply iterate over all *.bas files found in the directory.
 Those test runners are found in their respective projects, above.